himangshuj/phoenix-boilerplate/README.md

 It provides out of the box utilities for both dynamic UX using live-view and json apis.
 It helps that it is built on erlang vm which uses very less memory and has high throughput.
 However, I will not use phoenix for image processing or machine learning.

-* Postgres: Since Oracle bought MYSQL, I have worked a lot on progress, and it remains my goto choice for reasonably priced database.
+* Postgres: Since Oracle bought MYSQL, I have worked a lot on postgresql, and it remains my goto choice for reasonably priced database.

 * Gigalixir: I love the simplicity of erstwhile php where I learned real world programming.
 I could focus on use case and just ftp the files.
 Gigalixir is the nearest experience I had that resembles my early days of my ameteur programming.
 It is also free for a single project.